swapmyvote/swapmyvote/README.md

 Our roadmap can be seen in our [list of milestones](https://github.com/swapmyvote/swapmyvote/milestones?direction=asc&sort=due_date).

+Please make sure you read [the License section](#license) below, as it contains an essential step before contributions can be accepted.

 When submitting new issues or PRs, please remember to apply any relevant labels.
 Thanks!